Bidston Hill: Buildings

 roughcast render over stone or brick and it went on to grind wheat until 1875 when steam-powered milling started to be introduced.
 It was restored in 1894 and 1971.
 Additionally, Bidston Hill has a formerly operating lighthouse and observatory.

 Bidston Observatory was built in 1866 using local sandstone excavated from the site.
-One of its functions was to determine the exact time.
+One of its functions was to establish the exact time.

 Up to 18 July 1969, at exactly 1:00 p.m. each day, the 'One O'Clock Gun' overlooking the River Mersey near Morpeth Dock, Birkenhead, would be fired electrically from the Observatory.

 In 1929 the work of the observatory was merged with the University of Liverpool Tidal Institute, being taken over in 1969 by the Natural Environment Research Council.

 The Research Council relocated the Proudman Oceanographic Laboratory to the University of Liverpool campus in 2004, and it is now known as the National Oceanography Centre, Liverpool.
 The Joseph Proudman Laboratory building, which was located on the hill but separate from the observatory, was demolished in 2013.